Eligibility of Applicants

 - All applicants must provide a psychological assessment completed by a licensed psychologist as one of the support documents; this is in addition to the homestudy assessment

 Children in the Program: Children who are available for adoption in Haiti are cared for in a licensed child care facility referred to as a crèche.
 All creches are licensed by the Instititut de Bien-etre-Social et Recherche (IBESR) which is Haiti’s Central Adoption Authority under the Hague Convention.
 The majority of children who are referred for international adoption are eligible due to economic distress.
-Children are typically between the ages of 1 and 5 at the time of referral, or age 2 and 5 at the time of placement.
-Children are also available for adoption who are older than age 5 and who have special needs, usually concerning a health condition.
+Children are typically between the ages of 2 and 5 years at the time of referral and 3 and 6 years at the time of adoption.

-Wait times to adopt: From the time the agency receives the homestudy and provincial approval, it takes about 24 – 30 months to complete the adoption in Haiti.
+Wait times to adopt: From the time the agency receives the homestudy and provincial approval, it takes between 3 to 4 years to complete the adoption in Haiti.

 Language: Haiti is a French speaking country.
 All documents must be translated into French before being submitted by the agency to Haiti.

 Travel: Applicants are required to make 2 trips to Haiti to complete the adoption; the first trip for two weeks and the second trip for one week.